Buttery, silky smooth and easy to make! These Homemade Soft Caramels are my favorite thing to make for Christmas!

 Line a 13X9 inch casserole dish with parchment paper and set aside.

-Place sugar, butter, corn syrup, and salt in a large, heavy-bottomed pan over medium heat.
-(The caramel will bubble up so make sure it’s a large pan, I like to use my enamel cast iron)
+Place sugar, butter, corn syrup, and salt in a large, heavy-bottomed saucepan or pot over medium heat to melt.
+(The caramel will bubble up so make sure it's a large pan, I like to use my enamel cast iron)

 Bring the mixture to a boil, then slowly add evaporated milk a little at a time.
 Take about 10-12 minutes per can.
 Stir constantly.